mrakgr/ML-Dump/README.md

 The majority of ML libraries that exist right now are like mushrooms springing up after a rain and will wither away in a few days, but I think the AD focused ones (like Tensorflow and DiffSharp, but not Theano) have the potential for lasting use.

 Well, since I got this much use from moving up a level in abstraction, I am currently interested in learning more AD.
 After that I will write a bunch of tutorials on ML and get this dump in order before moving on, maybe onto the DiffSharp backend.

+UPDATE(12/16/2015): I rewrote the ad_utils_v3 using ManagedCuda instead of Alea and amazingly, it is 4.5 times faster.
+The first version of the new basic reverse AD library can be found in the Spiral Demo v0 folder along with comparisons using DiffSharp and my old library using Alea.

+The embedded Reber grammar that I trained the LSTM on is basically just a long sequence of small matrix multiplies (like 64x310), so it might be even relatively faster compared to the CPU version using larger matrices.
+I am not sure whether Alea is slow or whether the move to cuBLAS 7.5 is the reason for the dramatic speedup, but I like it.
+This was definitely a lucky windfall for me as without deciding to do the backend in Cuda for DiffSharp I would never have figured out how much I was missing out on.

+The basic reverse AD library Spiral is very much usable now despite its infancy and I hope that in the future I can implement parts of it into the DiffSharp library to serve as its backend.

+The demo directory is likely to grow stale with time, so I'll dedicate a Github repository to it and post a link here.